itsyasin22/data-analysis-scripts/README.md

         smawnyou mam r
         gahi a an m
-donya an eshgh mno rdi
+donya an eshgh mno rd
 # e uf e aم)
     gک
     # Anotexmpl